Admitted First-Year FAQ

 Your application for admission is used to determine your eligibility for all merit-based scholarships and honors awarded through us.
 Information on when these will be awarded can be found on our dates page.

-You may also submit the Office of Student Financial Aid's supplemental application for merit- and need-based scholarships.
+You may also submit the Office of Student Financial Aid's supplemental application for merit and need-based scholarships.
 Need-based aid requires submission of the Free Application for Federal Student Aid (FAFSA).
 If you haven’t submitted your FAFSA yet, do so as soon as possible.
-If you have, note that we won't be able to confirm we've received it until March due to a delay in the Department of Education sending FAFSA information to schools.
-We hope to send out Financial Aid Notifications in mid-April.
+If you submit it before March 15, you should receive notification via email in mid-April.
 You can also check your financial aid status online.

 For more information, contact the Office of Student Financial Aid at 217-333-0100.

-You should accept your offer of admission online by May 15 (or within two weeks of receiving your Notice of Admission).
+You should accept your offer of admission online by May 1 (or within two weeks of receiving your Notice of Admission if offered admission after April 15).
 The sooner you accept your offer of admission, the sooner you can sign up for New Student Registration, submit your housing request, and more.

 Yes, you must submit a $150 nonrefundable acceptance fee when accepting your offer of admission.
 Your acceptance won’t be official until you submit this fee.
 You may use a credit or debit card when paying the fee.
 If you were approved for an application fee waiver, the acceptance fee will be waived.